 “The Lord directs the New Testament church to address this brokenness by sharing the good news of Jesus Christ, warmly supporting each other in Christian fellowship and service, undergirded by sound Christian doctrine.
 We must endeavor, as the community of God’s people, to witness about Jesus, by boldly proclaiming the good news, and, even more important, to live as witnesses of Jesus’ healing power in our lives, by encouraging each other to live the way powerfully taught and perfectly modeled by our Lord.”

 The Birchfield Family

-Jim and his wife, Marta, both grew up in Ann Arbor, Michigan where they fell in love during high school at their senior prom.
+Jim and his wife, Marta, both grew up in Ann Arbor, Michigan where they fell in love in their senior year of high school.
 After high school, Jim and Marta both attended Michigan State University.
 Throughout their ministry, Jim and Marta have led many covenant and discipleship groups, and intentionally mentored young adults.
 The Birchfield’s also love to entertain in their home and to travel, including serving together on short term mission trips.

 Marta Birchfield, a certified public accountant, spent five years with Deloitte & Touche in Detroit and four years with Arthur Andersen in Los Angeles.
 Once their two daughters arrived, Marta reduced her work schedule and eventually left public accounting to establish her own consulting practice.
 A Christian since her youth, Marta has participated in dozens of foreign mission trips and frequently donates her professional gifts and experience to Christian organizations.
-Marta enjoys taking long walks, swimming, yoga and tennis.
+Marta enjoys taking long walks, swimming and yoga.